dadafafa/draw.io/README.md

   $ sudo ipsec verify
   # Note: only if there is no Faild
   ```
-  if the are any error,you could refer to the follow code
+  **if the are any error,you could refer to the follow code**

   ```
-#error 1.Checking /bin/sh is not /bin/dash   [WARNING] run the follow code
+#error 1.Checking /bin/sh is not /bin/dash   [WARNING] run the follow code  //bash
   $ sudo dpkg-reconfigure dash
 # select no as the English tips